Ben-G/floriankrueger.github.io/_posts/2015-03-10-testing-reactive-clients.md

 }
 ```

 As you can see, the fake client does some capturing before it returns a property of its own called `subject`.
 It first stores the called URL String (line 1) and the given parameters (line 2) and increases the count of GET calls (line 3).
-This is only for checking the correctness of the call later on in case it is interesting for your unit test.
+This is only for checking the correctness of the call later on, in case it is interesting for your unit test.

 The `subject` that is returned from this method (line 4) is a `RACSubject` that is given to the fake client before any call is made that would cause the client to call the GET method.
-I'm reusing this property for all HTTP Methods by the way as other assertions will be wrong anyways should the wrong method be called.
+I'm reusing this property for all HTTP Methods, as other assertions will be wrong anyways, should the wrong method be called.

-Another thing I needed to do in order for the client to work is the class method which normally returns the singleton instance of the client.
+Another thing I needed to implement in order for the client to work is the class method which normally returns the singleton instance of the client.
 The code under test uses this method to retrieve a client instance.
 For the test, it returns a new instance of the fake client for each call instead of a singleton, nothing magical here.

 ## Testing